rls-moe/jmmasw/README.md

 no assumption about your website.

-You can take your website as it is now and provided it doesn't contain invalid go-template code, it will come out the other end of JMMASW without change.
+You can take your website as it is now and provided it doesn't contain invalid go-template code, it will come out the other end of JMMASW without a change.